 I believe that human life begins at conception and that an unborn baby is an image-bearer of God.

-I believe all human beings are sinners by both nature and choice.
+I believe all human beings are sinners by both nature and choice, BUT that in Christ we are made a new creation and can daily live in the freedom of Christ.
+In and through Him, we are conquerers, but it is a daily dying unto ourselves and working out our faith with fear and trembling.
 Romans 3:23-24 says, that all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus.
 All fallen people are by nature sinners, children of wrath, and destined to death.
 Because we are sinners in need of a Savior and new nature, we trust in Jesus Christ alone for new and eternal life and believe in the reality of spiritual warfare with Satan and demons.

 I believe that Jesus Christ lived a perfectly righteous and sinless life, died in the place of sinners, fully absorbing the wrath of God, paying the just penalty for their sins and reconciling them to God.
 As our substitute, on the cross Jesus Christ suffered and died in our place to forgive us, love us, cleanse us, and embrace us as the punishment for our sins was diverted from us to Jesus.21 Because Jesus died for our sins we seek to humbly confess our sins to Jesus Christ and one another, put sin to death in our life, forgive one another, and happily invite others to do the same.